rs3lab/TCLocks/docs/artifact.md

 	$ cd TCLocks/scripts
 	$ ./run-all.sh

-Before running the experiments, update the defaults.sh file in the `~/TCLocks/src` directory.
+**Before running the experiments, SSH into the VM and update the defaults.sh file in the `~/TCLocks/src` directory.**

 1. Set the `cores` and `python_env_cores` to a list of CPUs upto the maximum number of CPUs in the VM.
 For example, if the VM has 28 cores.